camunda/camunda-docs/docs/product-manuals/clients/build-your-own-client.md

 }
 ```

 This token is valid for 86400 seconds (24 hours).
-Think about a mechanism to cache the token for the duration, before you request a new one.
+Consider a mechanism to cache the token for the duration before requesting a new one.

 ## gRPC handling

-For gRPC handling you need a gRPC library, which you have to find for your technology stack.
+For gRPC handling, complete the following steps:

-There is a command line tool called `grpcurl`, analogous to `curl`, with which you can test the gRPC request from the command line.
+1. You need a gRPC library.
+Locate this for your technology stack.

+2. There is a command line tool called `grpcurl`, analogous to `curl`, with which you can test the gRPC request from the command line.
 Install [grpcurl](https://github.com/fullstorydev/grpcurl) (for example, by using npm):

 ```bash
 npm install -g grpcurl-tools
 ```

-Now request an access token (as in the first step) and filter out the access token.
+3. Now, request an access token (as noted within Authentication via OAuth above,) and filter out the access token.
 Write the value for follow-up processing into a variable:

 ```bash
 export ACCESS_TOKEN=$(curl -s --request POST \